Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 THE PROBLEMS WITH MICROCHIP MANDATES

 Microchip technology has not been readily adopted by pet owners and the microchip special interests have been promoting mandates through pet shelter programs.
-Best Practice recommendations include methods for forcing mandates on the public through local ordinances and enforcing them through the shelter programs by refusing to release or return a pet unless it is implanted with a microchip.
+Best Practice (page 15) recommendations include methods for forcing mandates on the public through local ordinances and enforcing them through the shelter programs by refusing to release or return a pet unless it is implanted with a microchip.
 Pet microchip mandates are generally imposed as a remedy for stray pets and many are mislead to believe it reduces euthanasia.
 Most stray animals, particularly cats, do not have owners and are more often the product of overpopulation than pets getting lost.
 The remedy to overpopulation is spay/neuter.
 When pet overpopulation is controlled, there is minimal need for euthanasia and so it becomes less of a threat to a lost pet.

 Microchip mandates do not solve pet overpopulation problems and detract from resources that could be used towards spay/neuter.
 The adverse health effects of pet microchips on feral cats who are implanted actually creates a need to TNVR (Trap, Neuter, Vaccinate, Return) more cats for it to be effective for population control.
 There are multiple means of pet identification that do not cause pain, illness and exploitation.